Funkeymantic/FunkeySenpai/README.md

 TWITCH_CLIENT_ID=your_twitch_client_id
 ```

+Replace the placeholders with your actual Discord bot token and Twitch API credentials.

 ### 5. Run the Bot

+To run the bot, use the following command in the terminal:

 ```bash
 python bot.py
 ```

-## Multi-Server Support Configuration
+Make sure the bot starts without any errors.

+## Automatic GitHub Update at 5:00 AM

+The bot is now configured to automatically check the time and pull updates from GitHub at 5:00 AM daily.
+It will restart itself after pulling the updates.

+### Testing Automatic GitHub Updates

+To test this feature:
+- Set your system's time or modify the `pull_and_restart()` function temporarily to trigger at a closer time for testing.
+- Ensure that the GitHub repository is up to date.

+## Configuring for Multiple Servers

-The bot supports multiple Discord servers, with each server having its own configurations (such as channel IDs, category IDs, and roles).
-These configurations can be managed directly from Discord by server admins using the following commands:
+The bot supports multiple Discord servers, each with its own unique configurations (such as channel IDs, category IDs, and roles).
+These configurations are stored in a local `config.json` file and can be managed directly within Discord using the following commands:

 ### Server Configuration Commands

 - **Set Default Channel**:
   ```bash
   !set_channel #channel